 Are you a German company considering a new investment?
 Are you interested in investing in Catalonia?
 Does your business need connections with the Catalan industrial and economic ecosystem?

-From the Catalan Government Trade & Investment office in Berlin, you get tailor-made information and full support for a smooth, fast and successful set-up of operations in Catalonia from start to finish.
-We also offer personalised assistance to Catalan companies wishing to open in German markets and find new global business opportunities.
+From the Catalan Government Trade & Investment office in Berlin, you get tailor-made information and full support for a smooth, fast, and successful set-up of operations in Catalonia from start to finish.
+We also offer personalized assistance to Catalan companies wishing to open in German markets and find new global business opportunities.

 Services to German Companies

 - Qualified support, insight and advice to German companies interested in investing in Catalonia.